Knowledge for a safer, smarter, more environment-friendly and energy-efficient maritime transport.

 - Efficient ports and route plans

 The Trondheim fjord is the first designated test area in the world for autonomous (unmanned) ships.
 These are vessels that can manoeuver by themselves and that can take their own decisions.
 NTNU contributes to developing the next generation of decision making systems through the implementation of self-learning, adaptive systems and artificial intelligence.
 A joint initiative of NTNU, Kongsberg Seatex, Kongsberg Maritime, SINTEF and Maritime Robotics in cooperation with Trondheim Harbour and the Norwegian Maritime Authority.

-NTNU is leading Task 39 "Hydrogen in maritime transport" of the International Energy Agency – Hydrogen Implementing Agreement (IEA-HIA).
-Its goal is to provide know-how on the use of hydrogen and fuel cells in the maritime sector, to evaluate concepts and to initiate research and demonstration projects.
+NTNU leads Task 39 "Hydrogen in maritime transport" of the International Energy Agency – Hydrogen Implementing Agreement (IEA-HIA).
+Task 39 provides know-how on the use of hydrogen and fuel cells in the maritime sector, evaluates concepts and to initiates R&D projects.
 2017-2020.